WSU-CptS451-Spring2022/termproject-procrastinators/README.md

 ```
 .\restart.bat
 ```
-Please note, for the DB to populate coorectly, you will need the appropriate JSON files to be located in the DBPopulate folder.
+Please note, for the DB to populate correctly, you will need the appropriate JSON files to be located in the DBPopulate folder.

 This process may take a while, as there is a lot of data to insert.
 The program should print start and finish statements for each JSON file it reads in.